In springtime, you expect your tree to put on a show–bursting full of fresh leaves or beautiful blooms to ring in the season.

 What treatment is there for anthracnose?

 Fortunately, most tree types–including ash– can easily shake off anthracnose.
-While the fungus can cause some leaves to fall, a flush of fresh leaves should come in by summertime.
+While the fungus can cause some leaves to fall, a flush of fresh leaves should come in within a few months.

 While you wait, the best thing to do is get rid of the branches seriously affected and reboot your tree’s health.